 Using a UV sensitive card to test the manufacturer UPF claims (the card turns purple with UV exposure).
 With no visible color change, the Outdoor Research Astroman Air Hoodie passed with flying colors.
 Credit: Justin Simoni

-If you consider yourself part of the aforementioned outdoorsy crowd, on top of blocking UV rays, your sun shirt needs to perform on par with your regular athletic wear.
+UPF rating aside, if you consider yourself part of the aforementioned outdoorsy crowd, your sun shirt needs to perform on par with your regular athletic wear.
 Days when you head out on a day hike, or to paddle your heart out in your kayak or paddle board are the times when you need sun protection the most.
 The best sunshirts are made of lightweight, breathable material that stays cool when worn in hot temperatures and doesn't restrict your mobility.
 Secondary features include hoods that provide protection for your ears when pulled up, and thumb holes that keep the sleeves pulled down over your wrists and hands.
 Some have neck gaiters that can be pulled up over the nose for maximum coverage.

 Hood in the wind!
 Credit: Justin Simoni